basithbdev/React-Sprint/Notes/Section 2 - React States and Working With Events/notes.md

 Every individual ExpenseItem component receives its own state which is detached/different form the other states.

-This implies that the useState() function residing inside the ExpenseItem component is called 4 times individually by the 4 different ExpenseItem component inside <Expenses/> component.
+This implies that the useState() function residing inside the ExpenseItem component is called 4 times individually by the 4 different ExpenseItem component inside Expenses component.

 #### ExpenseItem.js